axmolengine/axmol/extensions/spine/README.md

-# The spine for engine-x
+# The spine-runtime for engine-x
-* spine-runtime version: 3.8
+* version: 3.8
 * based on spine-cpp

 # Reference links